zmaybury/reInvent_2019_Notes/DOP342-Amazon's_approach_to_building_resilient_services.md

         - large percent of requests may happen in first second of the minute (high average, but poor utilization), consider spreading that work out, especially if an end user is not waiting for the result
     - Consider adding jitter to all work

+## Takeaway
-Success requires culture and technology
+Success requires both culture and technology